Recognize/fe-test/README.md

 Minimal Rails 8 application.
 It provides a barebones employee recognition feature with simple, hand‑rolled email/password auth and intentionally light styling.
 Your job (as a candidate) will be to enhance UX/UI, add interactivity, improve structure, and/or extend features.

+## Your Mission
+Improve the look, feel and user experience of this application using your best judgement and skills.
+We would like to see:
+* Improved styling of the application both logged out and logged in using Bootstrap 5
+* Improved interactivity with javascript, ideally Hotwire/Turbo/Stimulus based javascript.

 ---
 ## 1. Tech Stack
 Rails 8 (Ruby 3.3)